 Announcing The Optometric Society's public service campaign.
 How is our campaign different from others?
 Ours is a grassroots driven effort which depends on widespread participation for its success.
-Ours will feature real life patient stories on a website aimed at the public.
-Over the next year, TOS will sponsor a series of contests, calling for patient case reports and videos, Winners will be awarded gift cards and announced in our newsletters.
-Our first contest described below will be on OD Wire.
-We will also be announcing an Optometry Student Video Contest, as well as contests on Facebook and Instagram.
+We will feature real life patient stories on a website aimed at the public.
+Over the next year, TOS will sponsor a series of contests, calling for patient case reports and videos.
+We want to send a strong message to the public: a comprehensive eye exam is worth the commute, the wait, the time, and the cost!

 by Gary S. Litman, OD, FAAO